 \section{Conclusion}

-In this work, we introduce \obc, a principled framework for KV cache eviction in large language model inference, grounded in a perturbation minimization perspective.
-By casting cache eviction as a layer-wise structured pruning problem, we derived token saliency scores that aim to minimize the impact of removal on attention outputs.
-Extensive experiments across both prefilling and decoding scenarios on long-context benchmarks demonstrate that \obc{} consistently outperforms state-of-the-art baselines, achieving superior performance-compression trade-offs, particularly under tight memory budgets. \obc{} also offers a flexible foundation for principled KV cache compression: its structured pruning framework can be extended to other settings by modifying the pruning objective or unit.
-For instance, one could adapt \obc{} to channel-wise KV pruning, or explore cache merging strategies by relaxing the diagonal approximation in our analysis.
-These directions open promising paths towards more effective and theoretically grounded KV cache management in long-context LLMs.
+In this work, we introduce \obc, a principled scoring framework for KV cache eviction in language model inference grounded in the Optimal Brain Damage theory.
+By casting cache eviction as a layer-wise structured pruning problem, we derive token saliency scores that aim to minimize the impact of removal on attention outputs.
+Experiments across both prefilling and decoding scenarios on long-context benchmarks show that \obc{} consistently improves state-of-the-art baselines, achieving superior performance–compression trade-offs with negligible overhead.
+Beyond the proposed scores, \obc{} provides a flexible foundation for extending to additional KV cache compression tasks: by modifying the pruning objective or pruning units, the framework can be naturally applied to settings such as channel-wise KV pruning or cache merging via relaxed diagonal approximations.
+These directions open promising paths toward more effective and theoretically grounded KV cache management for long-context LLMs.